 To prevent unauthorized purchases, the Stuypend app can be secured with a PIN code or fingerprint lock on devices that support fingerprint scanning.
 We strongly recommend setting up one of these options to keep your transactions secure, and using one of these options or a password to lock your phone as well.

-Customer users also confirm purchase amounts on their phone before the transfer is initiated, ensuring that payment amounts are correct.
+Customer users confirm purchase amounts on their phone before the transfer is initiated, ensuring that payment amounts are correct.

 All data transfers through Stuypend, and all the information that is stored on our servers are secured using strong encryption.